timwukp/mssql-to-dbt-automation/README.md

 ## 🎯 Business Value Demonstration

-This demonstration shows how **Amazon Q Developer can automate 70% of MSSQL stored procedure conversion to dbt models**, dramatically reducing migration timeline from months to weeks.
+This demonstration shows how **Amazon Q Developer can assist with MSSQL stored procedure conversion to dbt models**, helping to reduce migration timeline and standardize conversion patterns.

 ## 📁 Project Structure